TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Tier 3:
     * Requires alloying to obtain materials
     * Includes nahuatl, slimesteel, tinker's bronze, pig iron, and rose gold
-    * In the nether, this tier includes cobalt
+    * In the nether, this tier includes cobalt and hollow
     * In the end, this tier includes dragonstone
     * The diamond modifier will also upgrade a tool to tier 3
 * Tier 4: